 Lifestyle Benefits and Compensation in the New Millennium examines both the theory and practice of total compensation.
-Topics include strategic compensation, employee compensation and benefits, job evaluation, external competitiveness and market analysis, incentives and variable pay, employee motivation, compensation administration and compensation of special groups.
+Topics include strategic compensation, employee compensation and benefits, job evaluation, external competitiveness and market analysis, incentives and variable pay, employee motivation, compensation administration and the compensation of special groups.
 A variety of approaches are employed to examine organizational compensation policy and design.
 Consideration is given to the interaction between human resource managers and managers throughout the organization in order to realize effective compensation programs.
+This course balances theory and practice.
+There will be many opportunities to apply compensation theory in required weekly discussions and in both the individual and group projects.
+The course will emphasize the strategic aspects of compensation and how the organization can achieve a sustainable competitive advantage through compensation policy/programs.
+By the end of this course, students should have a very in-depth understanding of how to establish, organize, and administer an effective and equitable compensation system.

-HRM-550: STRATEGIC RECRUIT-MENT AND SELECTION (3 credits)
+HRM-550: STRATEGIC RECRUITMENT AND SELECTION (3 credits)

 Regardless of industry, business unit or department, people are every organization's key source of competitive advantage.
-In the war for talent, organizations have two choices: develop strategic HR systems that support the recruitment and selection of highly qualified employees or hire employees with a poor fit, draining organizational resources and resulting in poor outcomes.
+In the war for talent, organizations have two choices: develop strategic human resources (HR) systems that support the recruitment and selection of highly qualified employees or hire employees with a poor fit, draining organizational resources and resulting in poor outcomes.
 Not only is recruiting the right people a difficult and daunting task, but selecting the best organizational fit is a significant challenge.
 Organizations must design a recruitment and selection process from a strategic perspective to successfully win the talent war.
 This course will focus on the best practices of strategic HR planning.
 Throughout the course students will be introduced to successful recruitment and selection programs and methods that can be adapted to any organization.